-Trimming your dog’s coat yourself is never super easy.
-They’re crazy and they have no real sense of what you are trying to accomplish.
-If you go into the process ill-prepared with the wrong equipment it won’t just be frustrating it can be dangerous for your dog.
+Whether you’re a new dog owner or an old pro, trimming your dog’s coat yourself is never super easy.
+If you go into the process ill-prepared with the wrong equipment, it won’t just be frustrating; it can be dangerous for your dog.

 We don’t want you to feel that you are putting your canine at risk every time you try to do a bit of grooming.
-Fortunately, that is unnecessary.
 The ten grooming clippers on our list today are all designed to make the process safe and easy.

 There is something on here to suit the needs of every budget, and perhaps every type of pooch.
 Read on for some dog grooming clipper reviews!